 Spotify says they are ready to IPO.
 With $5 billion in revenue and 71 million paying users, the numbers definitely say they are.
-But potential investors need to look not just at the money the company is making but also at the money it is leaving being left on the table.
+But potential investors need to look not just at the money the company is making but also at the money it is leaving on the table.

 In this edition of Pricing Page Teardown, Patrick and Peter show that while Spotify's pricing might seem spot on, that single number is hiding a bigger issue.
 Concentrating on acquiring customers in the crowded streaming music market has meant that Spotify is missing out on monetization opportunities.
 While this might not matter now, if they want to sustain their growth, monetization matters.

 There is a paradox in Spotify's pricing.
 Almost all of it is wrong, yet the final number is pretty much spot on.

 The median willingness to pay (WTP) for Spotify customers is $10.04, almost directly where the $9.99/month main plan is.
 But when you look at the range of possible WTP price points, the picture of whether Spotify pricing is right or wrong becomes murkier:

 What's weird about this is that this range is much, much wider than what we typically see for a product.
 There are a lot of people pulling down this particular range, and there are a lot of people pulling this up.

 Some people only want to pay $5 for music, others $15.
 This is a surefire sign that the pricing is ripe for differentiation.
 But Spotify seems to be doing that almost completely wrong.
 Aside from the main $9.99/month Premium Plan, Spotify has two other payment plans:

 The Family Plan, which allows up to five users to share an account